-Most of the objectives specified below relate to AO1, although some indication has been given as to where the skills of AO2 may be developed.
-Teachers are reminded that, in the written papers, some of the marks are allocated to these higher 'thinking' skills.
-In almost every section, candidates should be given practice at dealing with unfamiliar situations so that these higher thinking skills can be developed.
+Teachers are reminded that, in the written papers, some of the marks are allocated to the higher 'thinking' skills of AO2.
+In almost every section of the syllabus, candidates should be given practice at dealing with unfamiliar situations so that these higher thinking skills can be developed.